Android Development

 }

-Database: It is an abstract class where all database entries are stored, called as Entities. @Database annotation is used to define a database class, which serves as the main access point to the SQLite database.
-This class is responsible for creating, opening, and managing the database instance.
-It also provides access to the Data Access Objects (DAOs) that allow to perform database operations.
+Database: A database is an abstract class where all database entries (entities) are stored.
+The @Database annotation defines a database class that serves as the main access point to the SQLite database.
+This class is responsible for creating, opening, and managing the database instance and providing access to the Data Access Objects (DAOs) that allow database operations.

 Define a database class that extends RoomDatabase and annotate it with @Database.
 In the entities parameter, specify the entity class (in this case, EmployeesEntity), and set the version number.